-Whatever the reasons, the reality is that more and more people are working after the age of 65.
-Ultimately, the idea of a career “off switch” may become as unusual as the idea of a non-working period at the end of life may have been to the members of the German Reichstag in 1881.
+Whatever the reasons, the reality is that more and more people are working after the age of 65 and the idea of a career “off switch” may become unusual.

 When Social Security was introduced in 1935, life expectancy at age 65 was about 13 more years.
-That number has increased to about 18 years for men and over 20 years for women—but because those numbers are averages, that means that fully half of people who reach the age of 65 are expected to live beyond those additional two decades.
+That number has increased to about 18 years for men and over 20 years for women.
+Those numbers are averages, that means that half of people who reach the age of 65 are expected to live beyond those additional two decades.

 What does that mean for retirement?
-A working career might last 25, 30, or 35 years; the new reality is that retirement can last just as long—or even longer for a very few.
+A working career might last 25, 30, or 35 years; the new reality is that retirement can last as long—or even longer.

-This observation is particularly relevant to women, who may start working later than men or take time away from paid work to raise children or care for other family members (such as aging parents).
-Women in these categories tend to have fewer years of employment and less time to build up Social Security credits and other retirement savings before the age of 65 than men.
-This is especially worrisome given that women, on average, live longer after retirement than men.
+This observation is particularly relevant to women, who may start working later than men or take time away from paid work to raise children or care for other family members.
+Women in these categories tend to have fewer years of employment and less time to build up Social Security credits and other retirement savings.
+This is especially worrisome given that women, on average, live longer than men.